WIKITECH-STUDENT-FAN-CLUB-KNUST/wikidesk-browser-extension/README.md

 # Wikidesk Browser Extension

-This is top render the wikidesk browser extension
+This is to render the wikidesk browser extension interface

 ## Getting Started